welkincloud-io/slate/source/includes/_emails.md

 it can have one of following status [ACCEPTED, DELIVERED, REJECTED, FAILED] In this case, we can only update 'starred' field and mark this email as an important

-2. When, email direction = IN (patient sent email to user), it could be also UNRECOGNISED (when system couldn't recognise know patient's email)
-In this case, we can assign this email to patient manually
+2. When, email direction = IN (patient sent email to user), we can assign this email to another patient manually.

 3. When email has status [SCHEDULED].
 We can do full update of this email